Neonatal Nurse: Educational Requirements for a Neonatal Nursing Career

-Demand for registered nurses is expected to increase by 26% between 2010 and 2020, based on data from the U.S. Bureau of Labor Statistics (BLS).
-The BLS projects the field of registered nursing will see 711,900 new jobs during this decade.
-In May 2012, registered nurses earned a median salary of $65,470, and the median salary for nurse practitioners was $89,960, according to the BLS.
+Demand for registered nurses is expected to increase by 19% between 2012 and 2022, based on data from the U.S. Bureau of Labor Statistics (BLS).
+In May 2014, registered nurses earned a median salary of $66,640, according to the BLS, and in April 2015, the median salary for neonatal nurses was $60,808, according to PayScale.com.

 Related to Neonatal Nurse: Educational Requirements for a Neonatal Nursing Career

 - Recently Updated